anargu/anargu.github.io/projects/voz3d/voz3d.md

 ---

-[Voz 3D](https://voz3d.com/demo.html#/) is a platform that works as a dictionary in which you search words or build a sentence and you can learn the gestures for sign languaje by a 3D avatar playing the animation.
+[Voz 3D](https://voz3d.com/demo.html#/) is a platform that works like a dictionary in which you search words or build a sentence, and you can learn the gestures for sign language by a 3D avatar playing the animation.

 ## Motivation

 Towards a more inclusive society, Voz3D is an agent that aims to close this gap.
-This platform can be understood as learning resource of sign language so more people can learn and communicate to deaf people.
+This platform can be understood as a learning resource of sign language so more people can learn and communicate with deaf people.

 ## Tech Details

-Making the web interactive like a google translator but with a 3D model as a response was a challenge we overcame by using web libraries that allowed us to handle the 3D models and its respective animations.
-For this case, it was THREE.js.
-Therefore, once loaded the 3D model on the web, handling each input of the translator whether by text or voice was directed to the corresponding animation.
-If the input is a sentence, then it will concatenate amont the corresponding animations.
+Making the web interactive like a google translator but with a 3D model as a response was a challenge I overcame by using web libraries to handle the 3D models and their respective animations.
+For this case, it was THREE.js to handle and load the 3D models.
+Once loaded on the web, each translator input, whether by text or voice, was directed to the corresponding animation.
+If the information is a sentence, then it will concatenate among the related gestural animations.

 <hr/>